Related Blogs

 3. Decide the unit you want to invest in or live in

-As mentioned in the previous point, before you visit the property, you must research it to have a clear idea of the unit that you want to purchase.
-Then you can check the model units of the property to have an idea how the future condo unit would look like and check the amenities.
-And in the case of a ready for occupancy property, you can have a tour of the outer part of the property.
+As mentioned in the previous point, before you visit the property, you must research it to have a clear idea of the condominium unit that you want to purchase.
+Then you can check the model units of the property to have an idea of how what the future condo unit would look like and check the amenities.
+And in the case of a ready-for-occupancy property, you can have a tour of the outer part of the condo developments.

 4. Choose the best payment method depending on your finances